tomshafer/advent-of-code/readme.md

 # Advents of Code!

-Hey, this is the second year I've done this.
+Hey, I've done this for three years now!

 - 2020: Julia (made it through Day 22 or so)
 - 2021: Python
+- 2022: Python (made it through Day 16)